-To evaluate the response to evapotranspiration, we used values for maximum potential evapotranspiration (Emax) and evapotranspiration at wilting point (Ew) for different types of vegetation, taken from Laio et al. (2001 b).
+To evaluate the model's response to evapotranspiration, we used values for maximum potential evapotranspiration (Emax) and evapotranspiration at wilting point (Ew) for different types of vegetation, taken from Laio et al. (2001 b).
 In one case, we used values higher than the previously considered, and lower ones in the other case.
-As shown in Figure 3, the changes in E affect all the prognostic variables for the wet equilibrium, but in the dry case only qs is affected.
+As shown in Figure 3, the changes in ET rates affect all the prognostic variables for the wet equilibrium, but in the dry case only qs is affected.